rafern/canvas-ui/pages/decisions.md

 In practice, callbacks create so many strong references that the objects that create callbacks never get cleaned up by the garbage collector (even after manually invoking garbage collection in the browser console).
-This not only created a memory leak, but it also made the WatchableVariable think that a removed Widget's callback was still in use, causing them to update stale Widgets.
+This not only created a memory leak, but it also made the Variable think that a removed Widget's callback was still in use, causing them to update stale Widgets.

 Even if WeakRef worked with callbacks, callbacks only get cleaned up when the browser does garbage collection, which is very unpredictable, or might never